Do A Project

 Memorandum to Vice President – If policy or procedural change requires VP approval

 Facilitation with implementation of recommendations

 Re-engineering processes may require new technologies.
-If so the process for implementing new systems and using CCIT services starts with completing a CCIT project request form.
-COE can work with functional areas and CCIT as appropriate to facilitate implementation in work flow software.
+If so the process for implementing new systems and using Information & Technology Solution (ITS) services starts with completing a ITS project request form.
+COE can work with functional areas and ITS as appropriate to facilitate implementation in work flow software.

 Campus implementation should include communications, training and project closeout.
 Communications should address:

 - Department (internal)

 - Steps that need to be implemented at a later date